ysdtkm/MAOOAM/README.md

 Ocean-Atmosphere Model: MAOOAM v1.0, Geosci.
 Model Dev., 9, 2793-2808,
 [doi:10.5194/gmd-9-2793-2016](http://dx.doi.org/10.5194/gmd-9-2793-2016), 2016.

+for the MAOOAM original code, and with

+*

+for the stochastic part.

-**Please cite this article if you use (a part of) this software for a publication.**
+**Please cite both articles if you use (a part of) this software for a publication.**

 The authors would appreciate it if you could also send a reprint of